amlcurran/website/src/articles/faster-swiftui-previews.md

 - Create the class, with a preview
 - Override the initialiser and `viewDidLoad()`
 - **Here I click Resume on the preview**
-- Now I develop the UI, providing I am only adding code inside the `viewDidLoad()` method.
+- Now I develop the UI, trying only to add code inside the `viewDidLoad()` method.
 No recompilations needed!
 - If I need to extract properties or override new functions, I make sure I do them all in one go, so I only need to recompile once.

 ## Conclusion